Bamidele Olumilua

 His deputy governor was Olusegun Agagu, who later became Governor of Ondo State from 29 May 2003 until February 2009.

 He was the Chancellor, Ekiti State University.

-Olumilua joined the People's Democratic Party (PDP) in 1998.
-He was appointed as the Chairman of the Christian Pilgrims Board.
+Olumilua joined the Peoples Democratic Party (PDP) in 1998.
+He was appointed the Chairman of the Christian Pilgrims Board.

 In August 2005, the PDP stated that he was no longer a member of the party.

 He later became one of the founding members of the Action Congress (AC) party, formed in 2006.

 He died on 4 June 2020, aged 80.